jenkinsci/defensics-plugin/README.md

 `mvn clean verify`

-This will compile, test and package the plugin into an Jenkins plugin installation package in `target/defensics-plugin.hpi`.
+This will compile, test and package the plugin into a Jenkins plugin installation package in `target/defensics-plugin.hpi`.

 To install the plugin manually to a Jenkins:

-1. Upload and install Defensics Plugin `defensics-plugin.hpi` from **Manage
-2. Jenkins -> Plugins -> Advanced**.
+1. Upload and install Defensics Plugin `defensics-plugin.hpi` from **Manage Jenkins -> Plugins -> Advanced**.
-3. Restart Jenkins.
+2. Restart Jenkins.

 ## Release notes
 ### Version 2021.9